 Of course it is also important who you choose for such a conversation.
 This person must be worthy of your trust and, while listening, help you further.
 A good listener is not immediately ready with good advice, but creates a safe space where you can find out.
 A good listener does not pass judgment, but helps you to see your story clearly.
 That is why he or she asks interested questions.
 How did you feel then?
 What exactly did you find most hurtful?
 How would you like that person to react?
 What do you need in that relationship?
 Do you think that person can give that?
 Why would that person have reacted that way?
 And so on.

-A good listener is confident that you will find the right way out of this painful situation yourself, the way that suits you.
-He or she gives you space and security, or as priest-psychologist Maurice Bellet puts it: ‘When I know that I have been listened to, really listened to, then I get all the space and yet someone is there.’
+A good listener is confident.
+They believe you will find the right way out of this painful situation yourself.
+This way suits you.
+They provide you with space and security.
+Priest-psychologist Maurice Bellet explains it well.
+‘When I know that I have been listened to, really listened to, I feel heard.
+I feel completely heard.’

 A conversation with God who always listens